Branding services and branding deliverables can get ridiculously confusing.

 Then, it’s important to nail down your logo usage so you know when to use the vertical or horizontal logo lockup.

-Colours and typography are a must.
+Colours and typography are also a must.
 How can you build a brand identity without that?

 And finally, wrapping it all up in brand guidelines helps solidify the look and feel of your brand.